Knucklebean

 Knucklebean is an album by jazz vibraphone and marimba player Bobby Hutcherson.
 It was released in 1977 by Blue Note Records.
 The musicians were Hutcherson's regular band plus guests Freddie Hubbard and Hadley Caliman.

+Critical reception

+The Bay State Banner wrote that "Hutch doesn't lack for solo time in which he skitters, pinpoints, breezes, and hums as his fancy inclines; but we also hear Freddie Hubbard's muted trumpet (as in 'Little B's Poem') sounding flaky and critical."